 (Required for all students studying abroad except for Copenhagen)

 Students may opt of this service for the year and waive the fee using the Tuition Insurance Waiver.
-ALL waivers must be received by the final deadline of September 25, 2017.
 Approved waivers for the Fall term, will used to automatically waive the fee for the Spring term.

 $100 Flat fee in addition to all other charges.